Aus Open: With fourth Major, superstar Naomi Osaka sets an important benchmark for women’s tennis

 |6–4, 6–3

 The 23-year-old is unbeaten at Majors when she goes past the fourth round – 12/12 record in quarterfinals, semifinals and finals.
-Even in her young career, that’s impressive conversion rate.
+Even in her young career, that’s elite conversion rate in big matches.

 For a player of Osaka’s caliber to get this big-match consistency – the ability to stay true to expectations that she herself has built up – is immense for her and the women’s game.